Skip to content

 What gets queried (45-90 day delay)

 Cost basis without paper trail.
-The AO accepts the registered purchase deed, but if you're claiming improvements without GST invoices (especially for pre-2017 work, when GST didn't exist), the AO queries.
+The accepts the registered purchase deed, but if you're claiming improvements without GST invoices (especially for pre-2017 work, when GST didn't exist), the AO queries.
 Response: provide municipal corporation receipts, contractor letterheads, or alternate evidence.

 Property held jointly with a resident.
-The split between NRI seller's share vs resident co-owner's share gets queried.
+The split between seller's share vs resident co-owner's share gets queried.
 Response: registered partition deed or co-ownership ratio in the original purchase deed.

 What gets rejected outright